By: Suanne Kowal-Connelly, MD, FAAP

 About Dr. Kowal-Connelly:

-Suanne Kowal-Connelly, MD, FAAP is a pediatrician with 30 years of group practice experience, and is a voluntary faculty staff physician at Nassau University Medical Center mentoring residents.
-She is a USAT (USA Triathlon) Level I Certified Coach and a USAT Youth & Jr. Coach.
-Dr. Kowal-Connelly is also the founder of www.HealthPoweredByYou.com, where families and organizations can learn strategies for successful lifelong health and wellness and read her blog.
+Suanne Kowal-Connelly, MD, FAAP is a pediatrician with 30 years group practice experience and is a voluntary faculty staff physician at Nassau University Medical Center mentoring residents.
+She also cares for private patients at the Long Island Federally Qualified Health Centers (LIFQHC) in Nassau County.
+Within the American Academy of Pediatrics (AAP), she sits on the Council on Sports Medicine and Fitness, the Council on School Health, and the Section on Obesity.
+Dr. Kowal-Connelly is a USAT (USA Triathlon) Level I Certified Coach and a USAT Youth & Jr. Coach.
+She is also founder of www.HealthPoweredByYou.com, where families and organizations can learn strategies for successful lifelong health and wellness and read her blog.
 She is also the very proud mother of three grown sons.
 Follow her on Twitter @healthpby.